hyu2000/hyu2000.github.io/go5/kata-analysis-9x9-1.md

 at tight fighting, so you have to take my analysis with a grain of salt.

 In the end black lost the battle.
 White took all.
 Bot knows this at move #55, as win rate dropped sharply and never recovered.
-When we examine the final board (#69), black is back by only one step in the capture race.
+When we examine the final board (#69), black is behind by only one step in the capture race.
 Also, if black wins the race, it wins by only 1 point.
 This brings us back to the motivation behind black move #49 (F9).
 F9 is purely for territory gain, which costed black the race in the end; but without which black will lose any ways.